isene/RTFM/README.md

 OOXML          | `docx2txt`                       | `apt install docx2txt`
 MS doc/xls/ppt | `catdoc`, `xls2csv` and `catppt` | `apt install catdoc`

+For images to be rendered in the terminal, place the file `imgw3m.sh` in your PATH - such as in `~/bin/` and ensure it is executable.

 ## Screenshot

 ![](screenshot.png)